My Name: Andy Pohl

 Coach Pohl Outlook:

 I guess time really does fly when you’re having fun!
 I started coaching with Portland North during the 2006 season.
-This will be my 9th coaching season with the Club.
-I’m excited to once again be coaching the 18 Gold team.
-Last year I coached the 17 Gold team after taking a one year break from coaching.
-Prior to that, I had coached the 18 Gold team for 5 years.
+This will be my 10th coaching season with the Club.
+I’m excited to be coaching the 18 National team.
+Last year I coached the 18 Gold team, and we had a terrific run… breaking into the Gold Division of NERVA and competing at venues in Atlanta and Orlando.
+Prior to that, I had coached the 17 Gold team for a season and the 18 Gold team for another 5 years.
 I was also an Assistant Coach for Saint Joseph’s College of Maine for 5 years.
 Before moving to Maine, I was the Head Varsity Coach at Nashua High School in Nashua, Montana.
 I was Head Varsity Coach there for 3 years, and assistant coach for 1 year.
 During my time in Montana, I attended coaching clinics every summer.
 Guest speakers at these clinics included instruction from Jim McLaughlin and Dave Rubio, as well as numerous other very successful college coaches.
 Before getting my start in coaching in Montana, I was a certified high school volleyball official with the Montana Officials Association.

 Well… let’s just say that I’ve been around for “a while” now.
 I have been playing the game for over 20 years and continue to play in leagues and tournaments when I can.

 IMPACT Certified, CAP I Certified, CAP II Pending, Gold Medal Squared Levels 1 and 2 completed.

 My Day Job:

 Information Technology Officer and Meteorologist for the National Weather Service in Gray, Maine.
 What is that?
 Basically, I’m an IT guy and a meteorologist.
 I get to write computer code to make weather forecasting easier to do and more accurate.
 I also cover on the forecast desk when somebody is on vacation.
 Yep, that’s right… I get paid to be wrong!